Safeguarding

 Vicky Thorpe: safeguarding@southwellminster.org.uk

-If not available, contact either the Canon in Residence or the Chief Officer nigel.spraggins@southwellminster.org.uk
+If not available, contact either the Canon in Residence or the Chief Operating Officer (interim) david.coulthard@southwellminster.org.uk

 In the Diocese